FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: FakeScope: Large Multimodal Forensic Model

 where $z^{(v)}$ represents the logit associated with token $v$.
-By leveraging token-level probability distributions rather than solely selecting the most probable token, this approach retains nuanced confidence signals that would otherwise be discarded during deterministic text generation.
-This enables FakeScope to generate \textbf{quantifiable probability estimates}, improving its interpretability as a forensic detector.
+Unlike hard token selection, this approach retains nuanced confidence signals that would otherwise be discarded during deterministic text generation.
+This enables FakeScope to generate \textbf{quantifiable probability estimates}, improving its explainability as a forensic detector.